quackbarc/garyc-sketch-tweaks/README.md

     * `ctrl`-`S` to save a sketch;
     * `ctrl`-`C` to copy the sketch URL; and
     * `ctrl`-`shift`-`C` to copy the sketch canvas.
+* Hovering on sketch timestamps will show its full date and time.
+* Sketch timestamps may show dates as "Today" or "Yesterday".
+    * This can be disabled, mainly because I can't be bothered localizing those words for other time locales.

 ---